EvaSeidlmayer/orcid-for-wikidata/README.md

 This work is part of the project *[Nachnutzung von strukturierten Daten aus Wikidata für bibliometrische Analysen](https://de.wikiversity.org/wiki/Wikiversity:Wikiversity:Fellow-Programm_Freies_Wissen/Einreichungen/Nachnutzung_von_strukturierten_Daten_aus_Wikidata_f%C3%BCr_bibliometrische_Analysen)*.
 While we find a lot of scientific articles in Wikidata (actually 31,5% (Jan 2020 see Wikidata-statistics)) only 8.9% represent humans in general, not even researchers in particular.
 Often the publication are not linked to their creators which is a pitty for users of Wikidata.

-Not only bibliometrical analysis would benefit from an improved data basis, that connects article-items to their authors-items.
+Not only bibliometrical analysis would benefit from an improved data basis that connects article-items to their authors-items.
-Missing author-items are one issue another problem we see in the frequent absent of relations between the paper and the author although the author is already listed.
+Missing author-items are one issue.
+Another problem we see is the frequent absent of relations between the publication and the authors although the author is already listed.
-To fill the gap and to improve the databasis for bibliographic purposes in general, we established a workflow for matching authors and papers applying ORCID data base.
+To fill this gap and to improve the databasis for bibliographic purposes in general, we established a workflow for matching authors and papers applying ORCID data base.

 As we prefer to avoid to spam Wikidata with additional articles and authors, we concentrate on the matching of existing author-items and article-items.
 If there is an author-item we enhanche information registered in Wikidata.

 **Bonus-Section**
-We made some basis steps also to create author-items for not existing researcher.
+We made some basic steps also to create author-items for not existing researchers.

 As further improvement we can easily expand the workflow for introducing further information from ORCID as education or biographical details to the author-items.